karlkfi/acm-examples/multi-cluster-fan-out/README.md

 To read more about progressive delivery patterns, see [Safe rollouts with Anthos Config Management](https://cloud.google.com/architecture/safe-rollouts-with-anthos-config-management).

+## ConfigSync

+This example installs ConfigSync on two clusters and configures them both to pull config from the same `deploy/all-clusters/` directory in the same Git repository.

 ## Before you begin

 1. Create or select a project.